SLink-Protocol/S-Link/README.rst

 S-Link supports the following features:

-* Mult-lane support (provisions for upto 128+ lanes with asymmetric lane support, **up to 4lanes currently supported**)
+* Mult-lane support (provisions for upto 128+ lanes with asymmetric lane support, **up to 8lanes currently supported**)
+* 128b/130b encoding
 * Parameterizable Applicaiton Data Widths
 * Configurable Attributes for fine tuning link controls and/or active link managemnet
 * Low Power (P states) for power savings
-* ECC/CRC for error checking
+* ECC/CRC for error checking of packet headers and payload data
-* Parameterizable FIFO sizes for Deskew and AUX channels
 * Parameterizable pipeline stages to optimze for frequency and/or power

 Documentation